lsst-sitcom/sitcomtn-037/index.rst

 The Catcher is a name that has been assigned to a group of required functionalities, and is not necessarily the suggested name for the required tool.
 The requirements for Catcher were spelled out in the original FAFF report and will not be repeated here, however, it is essentially a service that monitors the control system for specific events and or situations, launches a detailed analysis when those events occur, then produce artifacts and/or alarms when required.
 An example of this would be if excessive jitter is seen in the telescope encoders that are possibly degrading image quality.
-In general, the Catcher is for analyses that are not associated with images, which would be done via the OCPS or the Rapid Analysis Framework.
+In general, the Catcher is for analyses that are NOT associated with images, which would be done via the OCPS or the Rapid Analysis Framework.
-Also, the Catcher does not react to results published by the Rapid Analysis framework, faro is the post-processing "afterburner" that act on results from Rapid Analysis.

 As part of the FAFFv2 effort different implementations beyond a CSC have been explored, which focus on the two use-cases, defined in the two following subsections.
 Other architectures besides a CSC have been explored, specifically using Flux scripts and the InfluxDB architecture, which is designed to do perform analogous use-cases.